vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The Satapathabrāhman ´ . a does itself refer to earlier modalities of the ritual recitation of the Sāvitrī, when it reads: ‘In former days, however, they recited that same verse (the Sāvitrī) at the end of the year (sam. vatsare), thinking “being as old as a year, indeed, children are born; as soon as born, we impart speech to him”.’
 11 The appropriate direction in this ritual is, or so it seems, the northeast, in which direction Prajāpati gave birth, Prajāpati who is equated with the year (Gonda 1984).

-The Gr.hyas¯utras
+The Gr.hyasūtras

-The two traditions indicated briefly in the Satapathabrāhman ´ . a can be followed in the Gr.hyas¯utra literature.
-As one would expect, the only Gr.hyas¯utra that
+The two traditions indicated briefly in the Satapathabrāhman ´ . a can be followed in the Gr.hyasūtra literature.
+As one would expect, the only Gr.hyasūtra that

 8 Gonda 1980, 54 gives a confusing rendering of this position: